 There’s an old saying, “the pitcher that goes too often to the well is broken at last,” which is commonly understood to mean that a good thing, repeated over and over, eventually stops working.
 For Electronic Arts, the iPod’s most prolific entertainment publisher, the well is classic board games.
-And in this case, the pitcher is Scrabble ($5), a 70-year-old title that -- like EA’s Yahtzee, Mahjong, Sudoku and Royal Solitaire before it -- hardly needs any introduction.
+And in this case, the pitcher is Scrabble ($5), a 70-year-old title that — like EA’s Yahtzee, Mahjong, Sudoku and Royal Solitaire before it — hardly needs any introduction.
 [Updated July 23, 2008: We have added a new section to this March 4, 2008 review with information on the iPhone/iPod touch version of Scrabble, as well as updated rating information.
 Please see the end of this review for the new details.]

 For the sake of completeness, we’ll go through it anyway.
-Scrabble sets a partially colored, 15x15 grid in front of one, two, three, or four players, giving each player a set of seven tiles marked with letters and numbers.
+Scrabble sets a partially colored, 15×15 grid in front of one, two, three, or four players, giving each player a set of seven tiles marked with letters and numbers.
 A given tile’s letter is assigned a certain number of points—that’s the number—and each player’s goal is to make words with the tiles, racking up points for using more difficult letters and hitting more unreachable spots on the grid.
 There are 100 tiles in total, two left blank as wild cards, and the game ends when all of the tiles have been used or the players run out of words to make with the tiles they have left.

 Electronic Arts has done a pretty good job of translating the core game mechanics to the iPod format.
 One person can play alone, against the computer, or versus three other human opponents in “pass and play” mode, and the game both features intuitive controls—tap the Click Wheel like an eight-direction pad to move on the grid—and automates several things that would otherwise require player effort, such as tallying scores, using a dictionary to check the validity of words, and re-shuffling the tiles on your rack to help you think of words.
 The good news is that EA’s built-in dictionary recognizes most words save proper nouns, which under Scrabble’s rules are not usable anyway, and the game generally assesses point tallies properly, not only racking up points for your word, but also adding ones for an adjacent word that was impacted by your use of tiles.
 A simple record-keeping system stores your best game, word, and turn scores, along with your win/loss/draw record, and the number of bingoes, where you use all seven letters at once.